10 Email Marketing Tips for Retailers

 - Use small file sizes for images and files.

 Take a look at Twining’s email below.
 You can clearly see how it applies all the best practices enumerated above.
-One thing notable about their email is how much information they were able to deliver with such a small space on mobile without making the entire email look cluttered.
-Plus, it has a clear and big call-to-action (CTA) button.
+Note how much information it delivers with such a small space on mobile without making the entire email look cluttered.
+Plus, it has a clear and big CTA button.

-Personalization comes in many forms, and your approach varies depending on your industry—but it’s particularly important in retail.
-Many businesses simply change the “Hey there!” or “Dear Customer” with the customer’s name, but effective personalization goes far beyond that.
+Personalization comes in many forms with varying levels of effort.
+Many businesses simply change the “Hey there!” or “Dear Customer” with the customer’s name—but effective personalization goes far beyond that.

-While addressing people by name might inspire some customer loyalty, one way to boost retention is to include purchase behavior personalization, such as recommended products, in the email design.
-Take Crate and Barrel for example:
+You can also include purchase behavior personalization, such as recommended products, in the email design.
+Take Crate & Barrel, for example:

 Automating various email processes can help you save both time and money, as well as increase email effectiveness—single message autoresponder emails have seen 90% open rates and 27% click-through rates.

-As a small business retailer, there are a few types of emails you can automate to build customer relationships and generate leads, including:
+There are a few types of emails you can automate, including:

 - A post-purchase email sequence to help upsell or cross-sell other products or gather feedback.
+More than half of marketers automate some sort of post-purchase email.
 See this email from Bellroy, for example:

 - Welcome emails to encourage product or brand engagement.
-Welcome emails get, on average, nearly a 70% open rate and around 24% click-through rate.
-Check out this example from Cat Caboodle:
+These, on average, get nearly a 70% open rate and around 24% click-through rate.

-Beyond personalizing the body of the email, another key area to focus on is the subject line (and, by extension, the subject description).
-Optimizing your subject line is important because it can make or break your open rates—and with nearly 333 billion emails projected to be sent and received in 2022, it’s more important than ever to stand out.
+A key area to focus on is the subject line.
+Optimizing your subject line is important because it can make or break your open rates—and with nearly 376.4 billion emails estimated to be sent and received in a single year, it’s more important than ever to stand out.

 Take these subject lines, for example: